Ayaan Hirsi Ali

 In 2004 Ayaan gained international attention following the murder of Theo van Gogh.
 Van Gogh had directed her short film Submission, a film about the oppression of women under Islam.
 The assassin, a radical Muslim, left a death threat for her pinned to Van Gogh's chest.

-In 2006, Ayaan had to resign from parliament when the then Dutch minister for Immigration decided to revoke her citizenship, arguing that Ayaan had mislead the authorities at the time of her asylum application.
+In 2006, Ayaan had to resign from parliament when the then Dutch minister for Immigration decided to revoke her citizenship, arguing that Ayaan had misled the authorities at the time of her asylum application.
 However, the Dutch courts confirmed that Ayaan was indeed a legitimate Dutch citizen, leading to the fall of the government.
 Disillusioned with the Netherlands, she subsequently moved to the United States.

 In 2007, Ayaan founded the AHA Foundation to protect and defend the rights of women in the US from harmful traditional practices.
 Today, the Foundation is the leading organization working to end honor violence that shames, hurts, or kills thousands of women and girls in the U.S. each year, and puts millions more at risk.